gene-git/dual-root/README.rst

         ["/opt", "/mnt/root1/" ],
         ]

-Note the example has exceptions to exclude */etc/fstab* and */boot/loader*
+Note the example has exclusions to exclude */etc/fstab* and */boot/loader*

 Epilogue
 ========